Mikejo5000/vsts-docs-pr/docs/report/analytics/account-scoped-queries.md

 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$expand=Children($levels=2;$filter=ProjectName eq 'ProjectA')
 ```

-Analytics does not understand or support any cross level reference for projects using $it alias.
+Analytics does not support any cross level reference for projects using $it alias.
 As an example, this query is referencing the root work item’s ProjectName using $it alias which is unsupported:

 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$expand=Links($expand=TargetWorkItem;$filter=TargetWorkItem/Project/ProjectName eq $it/Project/ProjectName)